iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 }
 ```

-`WeatherRepository` becomes so DB interactions are non-blocking (making use of R2DBC):
+`WeatherRepository` now extends `ReactiveCrudRepository` so DB interactions are non-blocking (making use of R2DBC):

 ```java
 package com.iodigital.weather;